Gunnister Man: Items found on the body

-All objects in the original find went to Edinburgh and are now in the collections of the National Museums of Scotland.
+All objects in the original find went to Edinburgh and are now in the National Museums of Scotland collections.
 Some objects are on permanent display in various parts of NMS galleries.
 Immediately after the burial was discovered, the finds were taken to a local house, where some people knitted replicas of the stockings and purse.
 These replicas are on display in Tangwick Haa Museum in Northmavine, Shetland.
 In 2009, Shetland Museum and Archives made full replicas of all of the finds, which are together displayed in a permanent Gunnister Man display in Lerwick, Shetland.

 The purse was originally a natural mixed grey colour, with stripes of red and white pattern on it.
 It is difficult to know if the man's garments were knitted in Shetland or elsewhere, but even if they weren't, it proves that stranded knitting, now known as Fair Isle knitting, had been at least seen in Shetland by the beginning of the 18th century.
 His gloves are well-knitted with decorative stitches on the upper palms and gauntlets.
 They are similar to other gloves of the period.
 The palm of the right glove is more worn and patched than the left glove, suggesting he was right-handed.

 A small piece of open-work knitting was found with the man's findings, with a pattern of three concentric diamonds, but no worked edge.
 Small pieces of knitting were also found sewn into the lining of the man's jacket, and this fragment may have been kept to use as a patch.